rochacbruno/makectl/README.md

 # MAKECTL MANAGED BLOCK END
 ```

-The templates database is a folder under this repo with `.template` files in it.
+The template's database is a folder under this repo with `.template` files in it.